 Source: Courtesy of Wikimedia Commons

-Because of its inability or unwillingness to make the expenditures necessary to build this post and to stock it with merchandise for the Indians, the company did not carry out its plan.
-To maintain control of the region it relied on Vinsenne, whose influence over the Miamis gave him considerable power.
+Unable or unwilling to make the expenditures necessary to build this post and to stock it with goods for trade, the company did not carry out its plan.
+To maintain control of the region it relied on Vinsenne, whose influence over the Miami gave him considerable power.
 Thus, while he was still under Canadian jurisdiction, this officer gradually became an agent of Louisiana.
-He held the rank of half-pay lieutenant in the troops of the southern colony and also received an annual subsidy from its government consisting of a gratuity of 300 livres, which was added to his regular salary, and a sum of 800 livres for the purchase of gifts for the Indians.
+He held the rank of half-pay lieutenant in the southern colony’s regular troops and also received an annual subsidy from its government consisting of a gratuity of 300 livres, which was added to his regular salary, and a sum of 800 livres to purchase gifts for Indigenous people.

 Alvord, Illinois country.
 N. M. Belting, Kaskaskia under the French régime (University of Illinois studies in the social sciences, XXIX, no.3, Urbana, 1948), 77.
 J. P. Dunn, The mission to the Ouabache (Ind.
 Hist.
 Soc. pub., III, no.4, Indianapolis, 1902).
 Pierre Heinrich, La Louisiane sous la Compagnie des Indes, 1717–1731 (Paris, [1908 ]).
-Rochemonteix, Les Jésuites et la N.-F. au XVIIIe siècle, I. P.-G. Roy, Sieur de Vincennes identified (Ind.
+Rochemonteix, Les Jésuites et la N.-F. au XVIIIe siècle.
+I. P.-G. Roy, Sieur de Vincennes identified (Ind.
 Hist.
 Soc. pub., VII, no.1, Indianapolis, ).